marcomele98/SE2-group5/README.md

 The table Served_By_Counter contains the information about which services are served by which counters.

 To reset de DB:
--Linux and Macos:
+- Linux and Macos:
-  -npm run resetDB
+  - npm run resetDB
--Windows:
+- Windows:
-  -node deleteDB
+  - node deleteDB
-  -node initDB
+  - node initDB
 To change hardcoded elements in the DB modify the file "initDB.js" and then reset de DB.